Voting in a State Election

 Ordinary vote

-For electors voting within their district.
+For electors voting within their electoral district.

 Absent vote